What Is Productivity?

 Once you know what you have to do and when you should be doing it, you need to prioritise.
 This is about considering what is the best and most effective use of your time.
 We need to know what is going to get the best outcome or result for the time, energy and effort we put into it.

 For example, you might have scheduled an afternoon to do some creative work but you’re tired and just not inspired.
-In fact afternoons may generally not your creative time, but perhaps early mornings are or you might be a night owl.
+Afternoons may generally not your creative time, but perhaps early mornings are or you might be a night owl.
 Forcing yourself is not going to get the great ideas you want.
-Instead, be flexible and maybe spend the afternoon to work through some software tutorials that need to be done but do not require creative processes.
+Instead, be flexible and maybe spend the afternoon working through some software tutorials that need to be done but do not require creative processes.
 In future, give yourself morning time for the creative process.

 Or, if you are watching television or surfing the net, ask yourself, is this a priority for me?
 It may be that it’s not and you get back to work, or another 10 minutes will give you a well-needed mental break.
 Or maybe, getting off the screen and sitting in the sun for 10 minutes is a better way to refresh.